Parsifal and Race

 consistently argued that mankind had to be.

-live to finish Die Sieger.
+Die Sieger.
 His creative powers were beginning to fade as he struggled to finish the orchestration of Parsifal.
-He
+He gave Cosima an

-gave Cosima an excuse for not working on Die Sieger: in Parsifal, he said, he had expressed his idea of a community.
-It is not,
+excuse for not working on Die Sieger: in Parsifal, he said, he had expressed his idea of a community.
+It is not, as Gutman

-as Gutman assumed, the community turned in on itself, the exclusive community, that was his ideal but the regenerated community that begins to appear in the
+assumed, the community turned in on itself, the exclusive community, that was his ideal but the regenerated community that begins to appear in the closing minutes

-closing minutes of the drama.
+of the drama.
 A community in which there are both men and women, both masculine and feminine values.
-A community that has turned outward, never to
+A community that has turned outward, never to close in on

 A Tale of Two Wagners